PRESIB/presib-model/README.md

 ## Analisys process

-The analisys process was done recuring to the logs generated by the model execution and the extration of data executed by an utility ([Ponos](https://github.com/PRESIB/ponos/tree/paper)) developed for this pourpose.
-The source code is available in a public repositoty under the PRESIB project on [GitHub](https://github.com/PRESIB/ponos/tree/paper).
+The analysis process was done recuring to the logs generated by the model execution and the extraction of data executed by a utility ([Ponos](https://github.com/PRESIB/ponos/tree/paper)) developed for this purpose.
+The source code is available in a public repository under the PRESIB project on [GitHub](https://github.com/PRESIB/ponos/tree/paper).

-> :information_source: **Note**: Take in consideration that you should use the branch [paper](https://github.com/PRESIB/ponos/tree/paper) since is the exact same code used to process the information extrated from the logs produced by the ecxecution of the model on this brach.
+> :information_source: **Note**: Take into consideration that you should use the branch [paper](https://github.com/PRESIB/ponos/tree/paper) since it is the exact same code used to process the information extracted from the logs produced by the execution of the model on this brach.:

-Ponos generate a CSV file out of the log of a simulation.
-After the seven simulations the correspondent CSV files were imported into a spread sheet in order to generate the charts that support the interpretation of each simulation.
+The Ponos utility generates a CSV file out of the log of a simulation.
+After the seven simulations, the correspondent CSV files were imported into a spreadsheet to generate the charts that support the interpretation of each simulation.

 # Global analisys